bsc-pm/ovni/doc/user/emulation/nanos6.md

 The idle view shows when CPUs become *Idle*.
 This state is displayed when no thread is *Running* in the CPU or when a worker is marked as Stalled (not making progress) such as when busy waiting but still *Running* in the CPU.
+The CPUs can also be marked as *Absorbing noise*, when they are running a worker in the sponge mode, which leaves the CPU free to absorb noise from system processes and interruptions to avoid disruption in the other CPUs.

 In particular, a worker requesting a new task will become Stalled after entering the delegation lock and performing a complete iteration without receiving work.